 Third, I am living in Pittsburgh.
-In fact, I have been in Pittsburgh for more than 2 years now!2 When I first got to Pittsburgh two years ago in January I was involved in a longish and dispiriting job hunt that ended with me joining a temp agency and doing some truly dull data entry.
+In fact, I have been in Pittsburgh for more than 2 years now! (( I probably have a better internal map of Pittsburgh than I do of DC, because I’ve navigated a great deal of Pittsburgh’s east side by bike, whereas I seem to only know DC as a sliver of NW and a network of Metro stations. )) When I first got to Pittsburgh two years ago in January I was involved in a longish and dispiriting job hunt that ended with me joining a temp agency and doing some truly dull data entry.
 After the summer I got paid for a while to program in Ruby on Rails, then didn’t work in Spring ’08.
 The whole of the summer was taken up with an increasingly desperate and focused job hunt for a real, honest-to-god programmer job, which I landed in August!
 Also, randomly: Amy and I visited Hawaii in July.

 Fifth, other things I should mention:

 - I am paying down my credit card

 - I own a Playstation 3 and have completed Fallout 3